-He says, “Clinically we see that about six out of every 10 people who are gluten-free and do a test find that the results come back positive with elevated antibodies to the peptides of gluten.”
+He said in a 2014 PDF titled “Reintroduce Gluten, “Clinically we see that about six out of every 10 people who are gluten-free and do a test find that the results come back positive with elevated antibodies to the peptides of gluten.”

 Is the Treatment Different for Celiac Disease vs. Gluten Sensitivity?

 Here’s the kicker of it all: Whether you have celiac disease or a gluten sensitivity, the current treatment option (a strict gluten-free diet) is exactly the same.

 At the end of the Gluten Challenge, the only thing you have to show for yourself is a confirmed diagnosis (or not) and a (re)damaged intestine that can take many months, even years, to heal and put back into remission.

 Additionally, Dr. O’Bryan, says reintroducing gluten to your diet for the sake of testing for celiac disease may create more harm than good.

 One study in the Journal of Pediatric Gastroenterology and Nutrition of the Gluten Challenge in children showed that most children were not able to consume the full recommended amount of gluten (due to roaring symptoms), and that, despite the small amounts of gluten consumed by the children, “all children showed signs of relapse at a clinical, laboratory, or histologic level.”